skip to Main Content

 This issue is one that legislators are well aware of.
 Some are trying to do something about it.

 This spring, the Student Borrower’s Bankruptcy Relief Act of 2019 was introduced in the U.S. Senate by Illinois Sen. Dick Durbin.
 It is cosponsored by three senators running for president — Sen. Elizabeth Warren, Bernie Sanders and Kamala Harris.
-The bill would eliminate the section of the Bankruptcy Code that requires proof of undue hardship to get student loan debt discharged.
+The bill would eliminate the section of the Bankruptcy Code that requires proof of undue hardship to get student loan discharged.

 What the future holds for this bill in a Congress that many Americans feel has been rendered dysfunctional (or perhaps nearly nonfunctional) by hyperpartisanship is anyone’s guess.

-However, if your debt has become overwhelming, it may be worthwhile to determine whether bankruptcy would ease this burden and help you get a fresh financial start — even if your student loan debt remains.
+However, if your debt has become overwhelming, it may be worthwhile to determine whether bankruptcy would ease this burden and help you get a fresh financial start — even if your student loan balance remains.
 An experienced bankruptcy attorney can review your situation and provide guidance.

 Back To Top